signalfx/splunk-otel-js/README.md

 node -r @splunk/otel/instrument app.js
 ```

 That's it - the telemetry data is now sent to the locally running Opentelemetry Collector.
-You can also instrument your app with code as described [here](#instrument-with-code).
+You can also instrument your app programmatically as described [here](#instrument-with-code).

 > Note: If you are using NPM 6 or older, it'll warn you about missing peer
 > dependencies.
 All of these dependencies are instrumentation packages and are